alanctprado/pace2024/README.md

 number of edge crossings.
 It was used as a submission to the 2024 Parameterized Algorithms and Computational Experiments
 ([Pace 2024](https://pacechallenge.org/)).
-We approached this problem by implementing a [Something](https://arxiv.org/abs/2110.06146) for it, combined with something else.
+We approached this problem by implementing a [something]() for it, combined with [something else]().
 Luis Higino is our director of compilation.

-A description of the our approach is available [here]().
+A description of the our approach will be available [here]().

-## Build Application
+## Build application

-1. Run `mkdir build` in the top-level source directory
-2. Run `cmake ..` in the build directory
-3. Run `make` in the build directory
+Simply run:

+`mkdir build && cd build && cmake .. && make`

-## Run Tests
+## Execution

-To run the tests, pass the name of a test file, as shown below (from build folder):
+### Default execution
+To run a single test, redirect a file as input for the `pace` executable.

 `./pace < <test file>`

+### CMake rules (Higino)
+To-Do

+### Flags
+We have implemented a series of flags that can be used to tweak the solver for testing and implementation purposes.
+They are listed below.

+#### Integer programming
+- `ipsolver`: sets the solver that will be used to solve the integer program.
+  At the moment, the available solvers are `lpsolve`.
+- `ipformulation`: choose which formulation for the OSCM problem will be used.
+  The possible values are `simple`, `shorter` and `quadratic`.
+Each formulation is described in the `ip_solver.cpp` file.

+#### Verification
+- `verify`: hello Higino.

+## Submission

+The submission is made through [Optil](https://www.optil.io/).

+1. Clean the files that would conflict with Optil's compilation process.
+These files are listed in `.gitignore` and, therefore, it can be accomplished using the `git clean -dfx` command.
+2. After removing the files, run `tar -czvf pace.tgz ./*` to compile all the files.
+3. Upload `pace.tgz` to Optil's submission page and choose `CMake` as the language.

 ## Requirements
 - A 64-bit Linux operating system.